wp-plugins/ejabberd-account-tools/readme.txt

 No questions yet.

 == Changelog ==
+= 1.x (2015-06-xx) =
+* The ability to change/add private email address.
+* Turn off autocomplete on registration form.
+* Properly added a link to the settings on plugins page.

 = 1.0.2 (2015-06-08) =
 * Checking if selected login exists or not.
 * Major changes in jQuery validation.